stardog-union/launchpad-docs/voicebox.md

 > [!NOTE]
 > All available releases of the Voicebox Service are listed below.
 The image tag for a release is simply the release name prepended with `v` as in `v0.1.1`.

+## 1.0.0-beta.1 Release (June 30, 2026)

+> [!NOTE]
+> This is a beta build of the next-generation Voicebox Service, distributed under the `v1.0.0-beta.1` tag.
+It powers the Launchpad public API beta and runs alongside the stable `0.x` service.
+See [Deploying the Voicebox Service for the Beta](./guides/voicebox-beta-deployment.md) for deployment details.

+* First beta of the next-generation Voicebox Service.

 ## 0.29.0 Release (May 14, 2026)

 * Add support for [Anthropic](#anthropic-configuration) as an LLM provider